baasbox/docs/source/index.md

 The stored values are not modified.

-To override a specific settings:
+To override a specific setting:

 `
 baasbox.settings.<section>.<key>.value=<new value>